Skip to content

 The value MUST be a whole number like 1.
 It MUST NOT be a semantic version like 1.1 or a string like "1".

 This field SHOULD NOT be set by extension developers.
-The GNOME Extensions website will override this field and GNOME Shell may automatically upgrade an extension with a lower version than the GNOME Extensions website.
+The GNOME Extensions website will override this field and GNOME Shell may automatically upgrade or downgrade an extension if the version field is set.

 version-name